I wrote this before taking off for an extended, open ended, around the world trip.

 We don’t earn anything close to 6 figure salary.
-But we’ve been pretty good about saving up what we can by prioritizing certain things.
+But we’ve been pretty good about saving up what we can by prioritizing travel above all else.
 Because of that, even with some setbacks, we managed to stay on track with our saving goals.

 Here are some money-saving tips that you can use to fund that travel fund:

 Pay yourself first.
 Contribute to 401k, buy stocks, antiques (I’m kidding), or other types of investment.
 A portion of your paycheck MUST go to post-travel life.
 Very fortunate few get to travel for a living, most likely you won’t be one of them.
 I love apps like Acorn or Stash because it’s proof that you don’t need a lot to start investing (and that compound interest really does work).

 Pay off your debt.
 Or even better, do not get into debt.
 Jack paid off his student debt within 6 months, most of it from the money he saved while in school from the loan itself.
 We have lived debt free ever since that.
 Being in debt also means being in a commitment (to pay it off), which brings me to the next point:

 Do not get anything that require commitment.
 Do not buy a house, or a car, or a 2 yr cell phone contract… Do not get pets who live for a very long time either.
 If you can not imagine living without animals (like me), consider fostering for your local animal rescue.
 It’s a win-win situation.
 BIG BONUS: You also get to save a life.